APDMachine/Reaper/STL/CPAP/README.md

 This is a first iteration on CPAP integration for Reaper.
 THESE PARTS ARE STILL UNDERGOING DEVELOPMENT AND CHANGES.

+*Use Classic Wall Generator in your slicer, Arachne has issues with thin walls and/or gap fill and will cause surface quality issues.*

 ***You will need to add support to the bottom sections of the interface as well as under the mount ear.
 There is an image on the Discord in #reapers-blow-cpap showing where.
 These are the only places supports are needed until we sort out built in supports in the model.***

 [![Join me on Discord](https://discord.com/api/guilds/1250989766359388200/widget.png?style=banner2)](https://discord.gg/SHj5zEdzqZ)